Abdriano95/DWA-HT24-Group-11/README.md

-This is a laboration assignment for the course C1UT1B by Abdulla Mehdi & Joakim Olsson
+This is a laboration assignment for the course C1UT1B by Abdulla Mehdi & Joakim Olsson.
+Group 11.